sushiswap/sushi-docs/docs/Tutorials/How to Get Started on Sushi/How to Add & Remove Liquidity.md

 **Step 2.** Connect your wallet to SushiSwap (make sure you have some Ethereum to cover gas fees!)

-**Step 3.** Click the _Liquidity_ tab and select the input tokens to create your pool (please note that the two token amounts need to match each other in monetary value, e.g. SUSHI $100 – ETH $100)
+**Step 3.** Click the _Liquidity_ tab and then hit _Add_, which will bring you to the screen above.
+Then, simply select the input tokens to create your pool (please note that the two token amounts need to match each other in monetary value, e.g. SUSHI $100 – ETH $100)

 **Step 4.** Approve SushiSwap to access the tokens.

-**Step 5.** Click “Confirm Adding Liquidity” and you’re all set!
+**Step 5.** Click _Confirm Adding Liquidity_ and you’re all set!

 ### Impermanent Loss (IL) Risk